maziac/DeZog/documentation/ReverseEngineeringUsage.md

 ## Note

-Although these analyzes features were meant for reverse engineering it is also possible to use them on "own" code.
+Although these analysis functions are intended for reverse engineering, they can also be used for "own" code.
 The visualization in a flow chart, call graph or even in the smart disassembly might be helpful as well.

 # Reverse Engineering List File

-The reverse engineering file is set in the launch.json file with:
+The reverse engineering file is specified in the launch.json file with:
 ~~~json
 "revEng": [
     {